 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-The Clason Point Ln / Noble Ave neighborhood stands out for having an average per capita income lower than 99.3% of the neighborhoods in the United States.
+One of the unique characteristics of the Clason Point Ln / Noble Ave neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.3% of the neighborhoods in America.
 The Clason Point Ln / Noble Ave neighborhood also has a greater percentage of children living in poverty (63.9%) than found in 97.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, if you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 30.7% of the Clason Point Ln / Noble Ave neighborhood's commuters ride the train to and from work each day, which is more than we found in 98.3% of America's neighborhoods.